 A Bridge Between Problems and Options

-The Office of the Faculty Ombuds at The University of Texas at Austin was established in 2004 to provide faculty with a prompt and professional way to resolve conflicts, disputes, or complaints beyond turning to their supervisors.
+The Office of the Faculty Ombuds at The University of Texas at Austin was established to provide faculty with a prompt and professional way to resolve conflicts, disputes, or complaints beyond turning to their supervisors.
 The office assists faculty with any work-related difficulty, including interpersonal conflict or misunderstandings, as well as academic or administrative concerns.
-To afford visitors the greatest freedom in using its services, the office is an independent, neutral, and informal problem-solving resource serving faculty.
+The faculty ombuds helps individuals identify options for fair and equitable outcomes and fosters civility and mutual respect as outlined in the University Honor Code.
 The office maintains strict confidentiality and provides a safe place for faculty to have off-the-record conversations on issues related to work.
-The faculty ombuds helps individuals identify options for fair and equitable outcomes and fosters civility and mutual respect as outlined in the University Honor Code.
-The office supplements, but does not replace, any existing grievance mechanisms or modes of redress.
-The faculty ombuds administratively reports to the provost of the University (faculty) and has the full cooperation of University personnel.

 Meet the Faculty Ombuds

 Dr. Caroline Bartel